This is only an outline of how to finance the Global Welfare State. For details see my book: Who could Save Humanity from Superintelligence.

-If the EF is to finance its Global Welfare State, as presented in Scenario 5, including the Global Wealth Redistribution Fund, it would need substantial capital.
+If the European Federation (EF) is to finance its Global Welfare State through the Global Wealth Redistribution Fund, it would need substantial capital.
 What would be the source of such capital that would support the needs of the EF itself, as well as the programmes envisaged for the members of the subsidiary zones, which by 2040 may include more than half of the World’s population?

-To answer this question I will present several sources of capital or significant cost reductions in most sectors that should be available from 2030 and by increasing annual contribution, the total capital should be sufficient to cover the spending target in 2040.
-These are:
+To answer that question I will present several sources of capital, or significant cost reductions in most sectors, which should be available from 2030, and by increasing an annual contribution from the donor countries to GWRF.
+The total capital raised should be sufficient to cover the spending target in 2040 through:

 - Tax rise.
-This is the most typical source of finance for every government, although in this case even more important is the reason for doing that and its ultimate outcome
+This is the most typical source of finance for every government, although in this case even more important is the reason for doing that, as well as its ultimate purpose and outcome

 - Substantially lower cost of government achieved by highest level of process automation and self-service

 - Significant redistribution of wealth from extremely wealthy individuals by limiting the maximum value of assets a person can hold.
 Any excess would be 100% taxable, although an individual could direct up to 30% of the excess to a nominated charity

 - Much higher than predicted GDP growth.
 This source is rather unusual, since it involves turning a problem (too low GDP growth) into an opportunity (much higher growth than would have been expected).
 The source of a much higher GDP growth will be massive robotization and automation of every aspect of our lives